Menlo, Benchmark, First Round sold Uber stakes worth hundreds of millions

 A look back at the year that the Sub-Saharan African startup scene found its stride

-Uber finally got its secondary transaction done with SoftBank buying billions of dollars worth of shares last month.
+Uber finally got its secondary transaction done with SoftBank buying about $8 billion worth of shares last month.
 Now we’re learning more about who sold what.

 It was already known that major shareholder Menlo Ventures was looking to sell shares, but we’re hearing confirmation that it wagered the majority of its holdings and successfully sold close to half of its stake, which the Information reported was about 4%.
 Using this ownership percentage, we calculated that Menlo netted close to $1 billion from the transaction.